packwiz/packwiz-installer-bootstrap/README.md

-# packwiz-launcher-bootstrap
+# packwiz-installer-bootstrap
-An updater for packwiz-launcher.
+An updater for packwiz-installer.